Super Bowl XV: Aftermath

 The Raiders became the first team since the 1968 Green Bay Packers to post a losing record the year after winning the Super Bowl, going 7–9 in 1981.
 Davis won a lawsuit against the NFL in May 1982 and immediately moved the team to Los Angeles, where they remained for 13 seasons before returning to Oakland in 1995.
 The Raiders left Oakland again in 2020, relocating to Las Vegas.
+Super Bowl XV would ultimately be the Raiders' final title in the city of Oakland; they would win Super Bowl XVIII in 1983 during their stint in Los Angeles, before losing Super Bowl XXXVII in 2002 during their second stint in Oakland.

 The Eagles returned to the playoffs in 1981, but lost 27–21 to the archrival New York Giants in the NFC wild card game.
 Philadelphia fell to 3-6 during the strike-shortened 1982 season, the first of six consecutive losing seasons for the club, and Vermeil resigned eight days later, citing burnout.
 Vermeil returned to coaching in 1997 with the St. Louis Rams and led the club to victory in Super Bowl XXXIV.
+The Eagles would have numerous good teams and playoff appearances in the first few decades after their XV loss but would not return to a Super Bowl until 2004, when they lost Super Bowl XXXIX to the New England Patriots.
+They would win their first Super Bowl thirteen years later, defeating the Patriots in Super Bowl LII.

 The Eagles won the next three meetings with the Raiders, prevailing in 1986 in overtime at Los Angeles, and 1989 and 1992 at Philadelphia.
 The Raiders ended their drought in the series in 1995 at Oakland.